naveej/Healthcare/README.md

 <h2>Installation</h2>
 To install and run the application locally, follow these steps:

-1.Clone this repository using git clone https://github.com/naveej/Healthconnect
+1.Clone this repository using git clone https://github.com/naveej/NutriPlan

-2.Navigate to the project directory using cd Healthconnect
+2.Navigate to the project directory using cd NutriPlan

 3.Run the index.php